How Girls Are Seeking (and Subverting) Approval Online

 - Snapchat.
 Numerical scores display the total number of sent and received chats.
 You can view your friends' scores to keep tabs on who's racking up the most views.

-- tbh.
-With its catchphrase, "see who likes you," this anonymous question-and-answer app lets kids find out what others think of them.
+- Lipsi.
+This anonymous question-and-answer app lets kids find out what others think of them.

 - "Am I pretty or ugly?"
 YouTube videos.
 Kids -- mostly girls -- post videos of themselves asking if other users think they're pretty or ugly.
 These videos are typically public, allowing anyone -- from kids at school to random strangers -- to post a comment.